 Instructor: Denise Grell

-Credit: ½ credit per semester—1 credit per year
+Credit: ½ credit per semester—1 credit for the year

-It is required that each student have a composition notebook for a journal for keeping notes and a binder for returned papers, handouts, etc. This journal will be graded, and students are expected to be able to locate and produce a paper if needed.
-In addition, there will be a supply list sent home the first week.
-These supplies will be required by 2nd Monday school begins.
-Donations of Kleenex and hand sanitizer are greatly appreciated and will receive extra credit (3 per nine weeks).
+It is recommended that each student have a journal for keeping notes and a binder for returned papers, handouts, etc. This journal will be graded, and students are expected to be able to locate and produce a paper if needed.
+Donations of Kleenex, dry erase markers and hand sanitizer are greatly appreciated and will receive extra credit (3 per six weeks).